nanopb/nanopb/docs/reference.md

 |                      |                                                        |
 |----------------------|--------------------------------------------------------|
 | buf                  | Pointer to byte array to read from.
 | bufsize              | Size of the byte array.
+Typically length of the message to be decoded.
 | returns              | An input stream ready to use.

 ### pb_read